Microfluidics for Biomedical Innovation 2026 Shenzhen

 Lorena Diéguez Biographical Sketch

-Lorena Diéguez joined INL in 2014 as a Staff Researcher and is, since 2018, the leader of the Medical Devices research group.
-Her research is mainly devoted to Translational Medical Research in close collaboration with hospitals and focuses on the development of tools and solutions based on microfluidics, biosensors and nanotechnology towards early diagnosis and better understanding of diseases.
+Lorena Diéguez is the leader of the Medical Devices research group at INL.
+Her research is mainly devoted to Translational MedTech Research, and focuses on the development of solutions based on microfluidics, nanobiosensors and organs-on-chip towards early diagnosis and better understanding of diseases.
+Besides being Research Group Leader, Dr. Diéguez is also the Chair of the Research Board at INL, and member of the Executive Board since 2024.
+Lorena is also Vice-chair of the European Technology Platform in Nanomedicine (ETPN) and member of the board since 2019.
 She is also very interested in translating her technology from the lab to the clinic and is co-founder and CEO of the spin-off company RUBYnanomed in the field of liquid biopsy.
-Currently, she is also the Chair of the Working Group in Medical Devices at the ETPN (European Technology Platform in Nanomedicine).
-She obtained her Bachelors in Physics with a Major in Optoelectronics at the University of Santiago de Compostela in 2005, then completed her Masters in Nanotechnology at the University of Barcelona (UB) in 2007 and her PhD in Biosensors at the UB, the Institute for Bioengineering of Catalonia and the ETH Zürich.
+She obtained her Bachelors in Physics with Major in Optoelectronics at the University of Santiago de Compostela in 2005, then completed her Masters in Nanotechnology at the University of Barcelona (UB) in 2007 and her PhD in biosensors at the UB, the Institute for Bioengineering of Catalonia and the ETH Zürich.
 Her postdoc at the University of South Australia (2010-2013) was devoted to the study of rare cells from biological samples using microfluidics.
+Lorena joined INL in 2014 as Staff Researcher, before being promoted to Research Group Leader in 2018.

 Martyn Boutelle, Professor of Biomedical Sensors Engineering, Imperial College London